The first day.

 Make sure all the copiers work!

 You know what it feels like to fight the copy machine, clear out paper jams, and yell obscenities at the Xerox.
 So make sure that it’s working, the paper is full, and the godforsaken laminator works.
 Turn it on and test it out.
 This will allow teachers to focus on teaching and building relationship.

 - I definitely have spent some of the first days of school running around moving furniture and tables and chairs.
-I have learned to make sure that this stuff is all done well before the first day, so that I can focus on being responsive to the needs of our staff.
+(Ask me about the construction years).
+But I have learned to make sure that this stuff is all done well before the first day, so that I can focus on being responsive to the needs of our staff.

-- I am also tried many years to do things on myself and run around frantically.
-Recently I’ve been planning ahead well in advance, and making sure that everyone knows he is in charge of what.
-You should know who is making sure that student schedules are in order.
-You should know who’s making sure the breakfast and lunch are ready.
+- I also tried many years to do things myself and run around frantically.
+Recently, I’ve been planning ahead well in advance, and making sure that everyone knows their roles and responsibilities.
+You should know who is making sure that student schedules are in order and who’s making sure the breakfast and lunches are ready.

-- As much as you want to sit down and write an email, or respond to her request from your supervisor, it is far more important to be outside with students and with the staff.
-It is more impactful to try to address every need that comes up as soon as you can.
+- As much as you want to sit down and write an email, or respond to another request from your supervisor, it is far more important to be outside with students and with the staff.

 - I read once the trust is built on being impeccable with your word, and people stop asking for support when they see that you can’t deliver.
 The trouble is they will still need the support, even when they stop asking, so keep the lines of communication open by supporting teachers with chairs, books, and copies.
 They just might turn around and ask you how they can improve their practice.That starts with today.